ss2sc/CS2110HWSubmission/README.md

 # CS2110 HW Submission
 CS2110 Assignment Submission Redesign

+## Onboarding the app
+Make sure you have node.js to be able to run npm commands: https://nodejs.org/en/
+Make sure you have the Angular CLI: `npm install -g @angular/cli` (the -g tag is global and optional as long as you're in the directory of the repo)

+Clone the repo onto your local with `git clone https://github.com/ss2sc/CS2110HWSubmission`, this will create a folder of the repo within your current directory.
+Afterwards, run `npm install` to install the necessary dependencies.
+Finally, test run the server with `ng serve` and go to `http://localhost:4200/` (Port is 4200 by default, if you changed it please go to the one you changed it to)
+If a dependency failed, please install packages manually.

+### Dependencies
+Bootstrap: `npm install bootstrap`
+Angular Materials: `ng add @angular/material` (https://material.angular.io/guide/getting-started)
+Reading zip files: `npm install jszip`
+Built in code editor: `npm install ng2-ace-editor`
+Ace dependencies: `npm install brace`

+## Integrating Backend and Writing Code
+The frontend is written with a dummy backend, using .json files.
+We tried our best to modularize it so that objects just need to be reassigned to objects obtained from the backend, and the frontend would still work (but we couldn't test this).
+Some examples of this are tagged with a
+"TODO:", so you could search it with your IDE (not all of them may be tagged).
+Otherwise, look for .json imports and replace the dummy data we used.
+Additionally, in place of cookies or sessions for users, we used a global service to keep track.
+This is found in `src\app\common\services\globals.service.ts`
+If you need help writing up additional components or modifying code aside from replacing data, refer to the Angular documentation or the specific library to get help.

+# Angular Documentation
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

 ## Development server